Pomacea maculata Perry, 1810 At Windsor Parke Golf Club

 shown on the above map) was surveyed and no evidence of

 Pomacea was seen.
-While a large number of Pomacea maculata
+However, a follow-up survey of these locations

 It should be noted that on May 24th, subsequent to the Windsor Parke visits, that Pomacea maculata were also discovered in an additional smaller lake in the Johns Creek Community (C on the map).